ItzCobaltboy/Frostbyte_ClusterFS/README.md

+# NOTE: This project is still under progress at time of latest commit, below is the System design
+## Progress
+- Two basic microservices aka DataNode and MasterNode have been updated and tested for register and heartbeat system, Datanode can send and recieve chunks.
+- Other three types of nodes are still pending to be coded

-# ☁️ Frostbyte Gameplan
+# ☁️ Frostbyte ClusterFS Plan

 ## 🔥 Project Summary

 A distributed, encrypted, chunked object storage system — S3-style — with fully modular microservices.
 Written in Java + Spring Boot, deployed via Docker.
 Every file is streamed, split into chunks, encrypted, and distributed across multiple DataNodes with redundancy and zero-trust pipeline.
+All files are encrypted as soon as they reach the system using dynamically generated keys, the keys themsselves are stored encrypted in the database, thus employing a zero trust infra architecture.
+Autoscale friendly, packages into `.jar` for easy deployment and launch, with support for external editable `config.json` and dockerfile for quick and easy deployment.

 ---